 - Aids in developing an identity: TV shows, series, and movies with good-quality content can help your tween and teen develop an identity.
 For example, a movie that reflects gender equality may motivate a teen to follow that in their life.
-You can strike a discussion on such issues to educate your child.
+You can strike up a discussion on such issues to educate your child.

 Negative Effects Of Media On Teens

 - Might lead to health and developmental issues: Extended screen time is associated with poor academic performance, sleep deprivation, reduced physical activity, and face-to-face social interaction.
 All these factors are associated with health issues, such as obesity and the negative impact on the overall development.

 - Could develop unrealistic body image: Media has a sharp effect on how teens interpret beauty and positive body image.
 For instance, the media usually creates an impression that “thin and fair” are beautiful features to have.
 Such misleading messages can have a negative effect on the child’s self-esteem.

 - Might instill wrong perceptions: Media often portrays a grown-up to be cool if they eat junk food, smoke, drink alcohol, use drugs, drive fast, etc. All these presentations of adult life can have an influence on a tween or teen, making them emulate their favorite actors.